-Does selling memberships make you feel greasy?
-Think of it this way: Your sales process is the key to not only more money for your martial arts school but also the way to discovering who needs your talents the most.
+- Does selling memberships make you feel greasy?
+It shouldn’t!
+Think of it this way: Your sales process is not only the key to more money for your martial arts school—it’s also the way to discover who needs your talents the most.

 A good sales process is less of an outright pitch and more of a dialogue that helps your prospect envision success with you.
 The result is an opportunity to build trust, fellowship, and emotional investment.

 Being good at selling memberships and running a business does not take away from your existing relationships at your martial arts school.
 Developing your sales skills protects your livelihood and adds value to the services that you provide.

 4 Steps to Build Relationships in Your Membership Sales

 1. Be the best at what you do.

 You can’t make a case for yourself if you don’t have something valuable to offer in the first place.
 Get your school organized.
 Nurture the unique qualities of your classes and community.
 If you feel like you need more time to focus on developing your business, try automating admin tasks with your martial arts software or delegating office work like membership billing.

 Price questions require that you follow a specific sales script that can make or break the sale.
 When you’re asked about prices, avoid answering with a number.
 Responding with a number forces you to justify your value before your prospect has experienced your services.

 Many prospects ask about price because they don’t know what they want or what to ask about your martial arts school.
 Rather than discussing price, show the value of your services by talking about your prospect’s goals and past experiences.